Wildsong/geoserver-compose/README.md

 ## GeoWebCache

+You have to add a setting to make GeoWebCache start working.
-Just because there is a geowebcache server does not mean it will do anything.
-Once everything is running, go into the geoserver web interface, go to "TileCaching"->"Caching Defaults", turn on "Enable direct integration".. and click "Save".
+Once the dockers are all running, go into the geoserver web interface, go to "TileCaching"->"Caching Defaults", turn on "Enable direct integration" and click "Save".

-Once you do that when you hit the server with a WMS request, you will need to add "tiled=true" to the URL for it to work.
+Once that is done, when your client hits the server with a WMS request, you will need to add "tiled=true" to the URL for it to use caching.